 This is one of my favorite parts of the entire planning process.
-What does it say about me that one of the first things I think about when heading for a retreat or even bible study is, “I hope they have good food.”?
+What does it say about me that one of the first things I think about when heading for a retreat or even bible study is, “I hope they have good food.”? ha ha

 A retreat nourishes my soul and provides comfort in many ways.
 Having my body nourished makes me feel that much more cared for.
-That’s why I always make sure to overplan food.
+That’s why I always make sure to over plan food.

 If you’re planning a women’s retreat, one of the first things to consider when planning food would have to be the length of the retreat and what meals you’ll serve.

 My friend, Brooke, and I spoke at a one day retreat in St. Louis once where they took our orders for KFC beforehand and brought in boxed lunches for everyone.
 Super easy, plus yum!

 It all comes down to location, facilities, timeframe, and budget.